Team-Retrospect/retrospect-ui/README.md

 - cd back into the main directory then cd into the server directory
 - Run `npm install`
 - cd into the routes directory and open `api.js`
-- update the `url` string on line 5 to be the domain hosting your [api server](https://github.com/Team-Retrospect/api-server)
+- update the `url` variable on line 5 to be the domain hosting your [api server](https://github.com/Team-Retrospect/api-server)
   - ex. `'https://localhost'` or `'https://my-api-domain.com'`
 - Run `npm run dev`